devnote-dev/Radeon/README.md

 Contributions via pull-requests should be made to the **dev** branch, not the main branch.
 This is so that we can test the code first before pushing, and makes reverting files easier. :)

 ## Self-Hosting
-We **do not** currently support self-hsoted instances.
+We **do not** currently support self-hosted instances.
 Please do not contact a maintainer requesting support for it.
 If you have experience and want to self-host, you are free to do so.

 **Config File Format:**
 ```json